-- 1. Forms from the handbook must be signed and submitted to administrative assistant prior to beginning clinical courses. - 2.
-Maintain compliance through Viewpoint or Viewpoint for clinical Health Requirements. - 3.
-Allergies and Emergency Form completed - 4.
+- 1. Forms from the handbook must be signed and submitted to the support specialist prior to beginning clinical courses. - 2.
+Maintain compliance through Viewpoint for clinical Health Requirements. - 3.
 Updated BID Form before the start of clinical course

 2nd TERM: